 "With the right coaching, you can gain the right perspective."

-With very limited interactions with positive older black men, I had my first encounter with a positive black male through a high school basketball program, the CSI/Mccown Dragons.
+With very limited interactions with positive older men, I had my first encounter with someone relatable through a high school basketball program, the CSI/Mccown Dragons.
 Crossing paths with him not only set me on path for success, but changed my view on how I saw myself as a future positive leader within the community.

 Numbers speak for themselves